 In marketing, “personalization” is a big buzzword right now.
 But it’s always been important.
 Just look at Ogilvy on Advertising and you’ll find the legendary ad man championing its effectiveness more than 30 years ago.
-The difference between then and now is how easy it is to create personalized, relevant and valuable experiences that lead to brand preference and repurchase.
+The difference between then and now is how easy it is to create personalized experiences that are relevant and valuable and lead to brand preference and repurchase.

 As I write this, I’m 39,000 feet in the air on my way to Istanbul and I keep thinking about the personalized experiences I witnessed leading up to this trip.